matteocrippa/iracing-replay-video/Readme.md

 ### Extra
-In order to build the final video, 3 different steps are needed to be put in place, i've set direct spawn commands for them.
+In order to build the final video, 4 different steps are needed to be put in place, i've set direct spawn commands for them.
 You can use `yarn all` to have all the stuff in place, or use them in this sequence:

-- `yarn data` < Generates the new data file optimizing it
+- `yarn data` < Generates the new data file optimizing it.
-- `yarn images` < Generates in `.\tmp` directory all the overlays.
+- `yarn images` < Generates all the overlays.
 - `yarn video` < Generates the videos.
+- `yarn commentary` < Generate the commentary audios.
 - `yarn clean` < Clean up `\tmp` directory contents.

 ## Customise